 AboutPhilip Gentry is a musicologist specializing in the history of music in the United States during the twentieth century, both popular and classical.
 He is particularly interested in theoretical questions of history, identity, and politics.
 His book What Will I Be: American Music and Cold War Identity (Oxford University Press, 2017) traces the changing relationship between music and identity in four diverse musical scenes: the R&B world of doo-wop pioneers the Orioles, the early film musicals of Doris Day, Asian American cabaret in San Francisco, and John Cage’s infamous silent piece 4’33”.
 He has also published an article on Leonard Bernstein’s second symphony and a review essay of the musical Hamilton.
-His current research project is a comprehensive study of anti-communist blacklisting in the music industry in the 1950s, and he is in the early stages of a major project investigating the relationship between past and present in contemporary music.
+He is currently writing a new book on 20th- and 21-century performances of early American history, analyzing how these creative historiographic practices inform contemporary political culture.

 EducationPh.D. in Musicology, University of California, Los Angeles, 2008.

 M.A. in Musicology, University of California, Los Angeles, 2005.